oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

   }
 }
 ~~~

-#### Requesting Workload Identifier

-It is useful to be able to track the set of workloads that have requested a Txn-Token.
-By default, the `req_wl` is a string representing the original workload entity that requested the Txn-Token.
-However, if a workload within the path of servicing the transaction requests a replacement Txn-Token, then the Transaction Token Service will append the new requesting workload as a subsequent array element in the `req_wl` claim.
-This provides a "pathing" mechanism to track which services have requested replacement Txn-Tokens.
-If there is only a single value the `req_wl` will be a string.
-If there is more than a single value, then `req_wl` will be represented by an array of strings.

 ### Example
 The figure below {{figleaftxtokenbody}} shows a non-normative example of the JWT body of a Txn-Token initiated by an external call: